openalea/openalea.rtfd.io/README.rst

 ===================

 The simplest way to install OpenAlea and all its dependencies is to use Miniforge 3:

 `Install Miniforge 3 <https://github.com/conda-forge/miniforge>`_

 Create OpenAlea environment:
 =============================

-Once you have installed Miniforge, you will have access to Miniforge Prompt (Windows) or a terminal (Mac/Linux).
+Once you have installed Miniforge, you will have access to Miniforge Prompt (Windows) or from a terminal (Mac/Linux).

 **Open Miniforge Prompt (Windows) or a terminal (Mac/Linux) and type:**